savashn/ecewo-docs/src/content/docs/docs/handling-requests.md

 ## Request Params

 Let's take a specific user by params.
-We can access the params using the `get_params("slug");` API.
+We can access the params using the `get_params("slug");` function.
 Let's write a handler that gives us the "slug":

 ```c
 // main.c